Technical Details (flowlog.c)

 Signals and interactive control

-When running in the TTY REPL:
+When running in the TTY REPL (SUBSECTION 04.3 and SECTION 26):

 When not a TTY (piped input), Ctrl-C/Ctrl-T behavior depends on your shell/terminal and may not be delivered to Flowlog.